awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

          + **Based on CPU/Memory**\.
 If you select this option, enter the required number of vCPU **Cores** and **Memory**\.
 Amazon EC2supports up to 448 logical processors\.
 If the amount of memory required exceeds 4TB, [dedicated hosts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html) are required\.
          + **SAPS \(SAP Application Performance Standard\)**\.
 If you select this option, enter the **SAPS** rating for the SAP certified instance types\.
      + **Instance type**\.
 Choose the instance type from the dropdown list\.
      + **Auto Recovery**\.
 Auto recovery is an Amazon EC2 feature to increase instance availability\.
-Select the checkbox to enable EC2 automatic recovery for the instance\.
+Select the check box to enable EC2 automatic recovery for the instance\.
 For more information, see [Recover Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-recover.html) in the Amazon EC2 User Guide\.
      + **Recommended Resources**\.
 AWS Launch Wizard displays the **Estimated monthly cost of operation** based on your instance sizing selections\.
 This is an estimate of AWS costs to deploy additional resources and does not include any applicable taxes or discounts\.

 1. **Settings for Additional App Servers \(AAS\) \- *optional***\.
 Enter the deployment settings for your AAS instances\.
    + **Instance details**\.
      + **Number of Additional App Servers \(AAS\)**\.
 Enter the number of additional application servers\.
      + **Naming convention for host name**\.
 Enter the naming convention for the host name\.
      +  **Auto Recovery**\.
 Auto recovery is an Amazon EC2 feature to increase instance availability\.
-Select the checkbox to enable EC2 automatic recovery for the instance\.
+Select the check box to enable EC2 automatic recovery for the instance\.
 For more information, see [Recover Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-recover.html) in the Amazon EC2 User Guide\.
    + Under **Instance sizing**, choose whether to Use **AWS recommended resources** or **Choose your instance**\.
      + **Use AWS recommended resources**\.
        + **Define requirements**\.
 Choose the requirements for your recommended resources from the dropdown list\.